awinton64/hubspot_deduplicate_automation/README.md

 ### Known Issues to Address
 - Companies without domains appearing in multiple merge pairs
-- Merge failures when company was already merged in previous pair
+- Merge failures when company was previously merged (now tracked and rejected)
-- 50-pair batch limitation from HubSpot's interface

 Feel free to contribute to any of these improvements!